rolliver/notion-openapi-chatgpt-action/README.md

-# Push and Pull Content from Your Notion Workspace with ChatGPT 🔥
+# NotionGPT: Push and Pull Content from Your Notion Workspace with ChatGPT 🔥
 Ever wished you could create Notion pages from ChatGPT?
 Have you wondered if there's an easy way your ChatGPT could be in sync with knowledge files in your Notion Workspace? 👀 Well, look no more!

 ## Demo